What is a limited Power of Attorney for investment transactions?

 Answer:

-There are various types of powers of attorney; they can be either general, durable or limited.
-Some states have also adopted a statutory power of attorney.
-A general power of attorney grants the agent broad powers to act in regard to the principal’s assets and property while the principal is alive and not incapacitated.
-A durable power of attorney will remain effective even if the principal becomes incapacitated.
-A special or limited power of attorney restricts the agent’s action to a particular purpose in order to handle specific matters when the principal is unavailable or unable to do so.
+There are different types of powers of attorney: general, durable, and limited.
+A general power of attorney gives the agent broad authority over the principal's assets while they are alive and not incapacitated.
+A durable power of attorney remains effective even if the principal becomes incapacitated.
+A limited power of attorney restricts the agent's authority to specific actions, allowing them to handle particular matters when the principal is unavailable or unable to act.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.